suzieh/mn_lakes_spatialai/README.md

 - project_funcs.py : Helper functions for the random forest models.
 - random_forrest.py : Running and testing the random forest models.

-Due to limitations on GitHub, we could not make this repo fully due to the large size of our diverse datasets.
+Due to limitations on GitHub, we could not make this repo fully end-to-end due to the large size of our diverse datasets.
 For help running on the datasets we have obtained and are storing elsewhere, please contact the contributors.

 ## Approach overview
 Below is a visual overview of our approach for your reference.